YakhiniGroup/crispector/README.md

 conda install crispector
 ```

-Verify that CRISPECTOR is installed using the command:
+Check that CRISPECTOR is installed using the help command:

 ```
 crispector --help